germal/OpenCVB/README.md

 ========================

-The StereoLabs Zed 2 camera is supported but the support is turned off by default.
+The StereoLabs Zed 2 camera is supported but the support is turned off by default to simplify installation.
 To enable this support:

--   Download the Windows 10 SDK from
+-   Download the StereoLabs SDK from
     <https://www.stereolabs.com/developers/release/>

 -   Edit the CameraDefines.hpp file to turn on the interface to the Zed 2